Murray1991/gLAD/README.md

 * `./build/main.bin ./data/italian-cities.txt`

 ## Results in a nutshell
 I've tested the application generating a succinct tst index built over titles and click counts of Wikipedia pages.
 The file of ~900 MB (cleaned from duplicates is about ~630 MB) has about ~30M of unique strings and the index generated is about ~310 MB.
-Top-k queries are completed with a time varying typically from 0.8 to 1.6 milliseconds.
+Top-5 queries are completed with a time varying typically from 0.8 to 1.6 milliseconds.

 ## Enviroment used
 The tests have been done using commodity hardware mounting a Intel(R) Core(TM)i5-3317U CPU clocked at 1.70GHz and a 4GB DDR3 memory.